yast/yast-caasp/doc/system-roles-handlers.md

 ## Worker role

-When installing a system with this role, the Salt minion will be configured to use a master server specified by the user.
-The file `/etc/salt/minion.d/master` will be created (or updated if it exists) using the given value.
+When installing a system with this role, a master server will be specified by the user.

+The Salt minion will be configured using that master server, which means that the file `/etc/salt/minion.d/master` will be created (or updated if it exists) using the given value.

+The master server will be used also as a ntp server.
+The handler will configure systemd timesyncd as the ntp client modifying the `/etc/systemd/timesyncd` NTP attribute with the given value.